meinto/apollo-server-autoloader/README.md

 }

 interface NamingConvention {
-  // The key is the pattern for the file name
+  // The "key" is the pattern for the file name
   // The ExportPattern is the pattern for the export variable
   //  If your schemas for example are located in files
   // which are named "schema.ts" and they provide an export
-  // variable named "typeDef" the naming conventions would look like:
+  // variable named "typeDef" the naming convention would look like follows:
   // { schema: 'typeDef' }
   [key: string]: ExportPattern
 }